Skimlinks/affiliated forum links

 This forum is massive.
 It's one of the UK's biggest social networking sites.
 It has no adverts, and no one can pay to be on the site.

 But it comes at a large cost to pay for servers, our forum team, and specialised forum developers.
 We also have an in-house lawyer, who spends a great deal of time dealing with legal letters arising from posts made by forum users, so that we can continue to allow people to have their say about issues that involve big companies.

 Currently, these substantial costs are met by the success of the main site.
 Hopefully, this move will allow the forum to cover some of its own costs.

-Skimlinks does have relationships with a small number of providers who we would not wish to receive income from, such as payday lenders or secured loan companies.
-As we do not control what any forum members post or click on, nor the providers who sign up with Skimlinks, we will be donating any Skimlinks revenue from companies of these types to the MSE Charity.
+Skimlinks does have relationships with a small number of providers that we wouldn't wish to receive income from, such as payday lenders or secured-loan companies.
+As we do not control what any forum members post or click on, nor the providers that sign up with Skimlinks, we will be donating any Skimlinks revenue from companies of these types to The MSE Charity.

 The rules remain the same as now.
 No spamming and no referral links (barring the Referrers board, where Skimlinks will always be turned off).
 See our Forum Rules and Terms & Conditions for a reminder.